-In case you don’t know Chick ‘n’ Sours is a fried chicken restaurant with sour cocktails, ‘like vinegar to chips’ says owner/chef Carl Clarke who met co-owner David Wolanski at the Latitude Festival back in 2010 to hatch this venture.
-(No pun intended!)
-They have ‘House-Fry’ mainstays such as the Drumstick & Thigh, seaweed crack and watermelon and monthly changing ‘Guest Frys’.
-On the cocktail front Sam Dunne a former mixologist of Milk & Honey is at the helm shaking up the matching sours in tequila, vodka, pisco or bourbon guises.
+In case you didn’t know Chick ‘n’ Sours is a fried chicken restaurant with sour cocktails; ‘like vinegar to chips’ says chef-owner Carl Clarke who met co-owner David Wolanski at the Latitude Festival back in 2010 to hatch this venture.
+(No pun intended!).
+They have ‘House-Fry’ mainstays such as the Drumstick & Thigh, seaweed crack with watermelon and monthly changing ‘Guest Frys’.
+On the cocktail front Sam Dunne, a former mixologist of Milk & Honey is at the helm shaking up the matching sours using tequila, vodka, pisco or bourbon.
 They first open their doors back in April 2015 and if you like fried chicken you will revel here.

 Four Pure Season IPA (£5), I’m loving this London based brewery for producing this citrusy little number.
 It’s ideal drinking for this type of food.

 Disco wings – Hot (£7.5).
 They can in a choice of naked, sticky or hot.
-Both myself and my dinner date having a penchant for heat we naturally opt for hot.
+Both myself and my dinner date have a penchant for heat, so we naturally opt for hot.
 There’s sweet, sour, savoury and of course some fire but it’s all balanced and neither flavour component interferes with one another.
 They come out steaming and are a hoot to eat.
 (Wet wipes are supplied).

 Pickled watermelon, peanut & corriander (£4).
 My mind and taste buds gravitate towards trying new combinations and flavours, this was no exception.
 The light pickling only enhanced the juicy watermelon and it was a refreshing accompaniment to our rich meal.